Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Related Work

 \subsection{Tools Based on Craig Interpolation}

 Several software-verification tools are developed on top of Craig interpolation.
 The tool \blast~\cite{AbstractionsFromProofs,BLAST} provides the first implementation of a software-verification tool that uses interpolants for computing abstractions.
+The tool \tool{CSIsat}~\cite{CSIsat} was the first freely available SMT solver with interpolation support.
 The verification framework \cpachecker~\cite{CPACHECKER} applies Craig interpolation to large-block encodings of program code.
 The tool \wolverine~\cite{Wolverine} provides the first publicly available implementation of \impact, featuring a built-in interpolation procedure and some support for bit-vector operations.
-The framework \ufo~\cite{UFO} is parameterized by definable components of abstract post, refinement, and expansion, allowing various verification techniques based on over- and under-approximation.
-Craig interpolation has also been applied to solve constrained Horn clauses (CHC's).
-The tool \duality~\cite{DUALITY} generalizes \impact to gradually unroll a program and solves the corresponding CHC's with interpolation until it yields valid inductive invariants.
+The framework \ufo~\cite{UFO} is parameterized by definable components of abstract post, refinement, and expansion, allowing various verification techniques based on overapproximation and underapproximation.
+Craig interpolation has also been applied to solve constrained Horn clauses (CHC).
+The tool \duality~\cite{DUALITY} generalizes \impact to gradually unroll a program and solves the corresponding CHC formulas with interpolation until it yields valid inductive invariants.
 The tool \spacer~\cite{SPACER} combines proof-based techniques with CEGAR, maintaining both an overapproximation and an underapproximation of the input program.
 The tool \safari~\cite{LazyAbstractionWithArrays-JOURNAL} implements a backward reachability analysis with lazy abstraction based on the MCMT framework~\cite{MCMT}, which can be understood as a backward variant of \impact, to support reasoning of arrays with unknown length.